Liquid chromatography–mass spectrometry: History

-Moving Belt Interface
+Moving-belt interface

-The moving-belt interface (MBI) was developed by McFadden et al in 1977 and commercialized by Finnigan.
+The moving-belt interface (MBI) was developed by McFadden et al. in 1977 and commercialized by Finnigan.
 This interface consisted of an endless moving belt onto which the LC column effluent was deposited in a band.
 On the belt, the solvent was evaporated by gently heating and efficiently exhausting the solvent vapours under reduced pressure in two vacuum chambers.
 After the liquid phase was removed, the belt passed over a heater which flash desorbed the analytes into the MS ion source.
 One of the significant advantages of the MBI was its compatibility with a wide range of chromatographic conditions.
-MBI was successfully used for LC-MS applications between 1978 and 1990 because it allowed coupling of LC to MS devices using EI, CI, and fast-atom bombardment (FAB) ion sources.
-The most common MS systems connected by MBI interfaces to LC columns wre magnetic sector and quadrupole instruments.
-MBI interfaces for LC-MS allowed MS to be widely applied in the analysis of drugs, pesticides, steroids, alkaloids, and polycyclic aromatic hydrocarbons.
-This interface is no longer used because of its mechanical complexity and the difficulties associated with belt renewal as well as its inability to handle very labile biomolecules.
+MBI was successfully used for LC–MS applications between 1978 and 1990 because it allowed coupling of LC to MS devices using EI, CI, and fast-atom bombardment (FAB) ion sources.
+The most common MS systems connected by MBI interfaces to LC columns were magnetic sector and quadrupole instruments.
+MBI interfaces for LC–MS allowed MS to be widely applied in the analysis of drugs, pesticides, steroids, alkaloids, and polycyclic aromatic hydrocarbons.
+This interface is no longer used because of its mechanical complexity and the difficulties associated with belt renewal (or cleaning) as well as its inability to handle very labile biomolecules.

-Direct liquid introduction interface
+Direct liquid-introduction interface

-The direct liquid introduction (DLI) interface was developed in 1980.
+The direct liquid-introduction (DLI) interface was developed in 1980.
 This interface was intended to solve the problem of evaporation of liquid inside the capillary inlet interface.
-In DLI, a small portion of the LC flow was forced through a small aperture or diaphragm (typically 10um in diameter) to form a liquid jet composed of small droplets that were subsequently dried in a desolvation chamber.
-The analytes were ionized using a solvent assisted chemical ionization source, where the LC solvents acted as reagent gases.
+In DLI, a small portion of the LC flow was forced through a small aperture or diaphragm (typically 10 μm in diameter) to form a liquid jet composed of small droplets that were subsequently dried in a desolvation chamber.
+The analytes were ionized using a solvent-assisted chemical ionization source, where the LC solvents acted as reagent gases.
 To use this interface, it was necessary to split the flow coming out of the LC column because only a small portion of the effluent (10 to 50 μl/min out of 1 ml/min) could be introduced into the source without raising the vacuum pressure of the MS system too high.
 Alternately, Henion at Cornell University had success with using micro-bore LC methods so that the entire (low) flow of the LC could be used.
 One of the main operational problems of the DLI interface was the frequent clogging of the diaphragm orifices.
 The DLI interface was used between 1982 and 1985 for the analysis of pesticides, corticosteroids, metabolites in horse urine, erythromycin, and vitamin B12.
 However, this interface was replaced by the thermospray interface, which removed the flow rate limitations and the issues with the clogging diaphragms.